- Home

 Households will be provided with four collection services as standard:

-• a three-weekly refuse (general rubbish) collection
+- a three-weekly refuse (general rubbish) collection

-• a three-weekly recycling collection for paper and cardboard
+- a three-weekly paper and card collection

-• a weekly food waste collection
+- a weekly food waste collection

 Below is an example of the new three-weekly collection schedule: